 Timberline 1300 pellet smoker comes with tons of awesome advanced features, the most attractive being the use of the remote control, although you have to pay a heavy price for it.

-Traeger Timberline 1300 issues, overheating and low heating is a common problem.
+Traeger Timberline 1300 issues, overheating and low heating is a common problems.
 Keep reading to learn how to fix these problems.
 After completing this guide you can heat things up again!

 Traeger Timberline 1300 Problems